 A number of advances have been made in the treatment of hand injuries, degenerative disorders, and birth defects.
 Dr. Haque has completed a hand surgery fellowship and has experience in treating patients with a number of hand issues.

-If you are considering hand surgery, contact Dr. Haque for a consultation.
+If you are considering hand surgery, contact hand fellowship-trained Dr. Haque for a consultation at his office in South Charlotte.
 He will listen to your concerns, examine you and then present the methods of treatment suitable for your particular issue.
 If surgery is warranted, he will discuss the procedure in detail including anesthesia, surgical techniques, possible risks and complications as well as the recovery time.

 The most general treatments for hand surgery are those performed to repair injured hands, including injuries to the nerves,tendons, , blood vessels, and joints; cuts,fractured bones; and burns, and additional injuries to the skin.
 The latest methods have greatly improved the surgeon’s skill to restore function and look, even in severe injuries.